Slack

 Slack operates on a freemium model, offering a free tier with limited features and several paid plans.
 The Free plan includes access to 90 days of message history, 10 app integrations, and 1:1 voice and video calls.
 Paid plans, such as Pro ($7.25/user/month annually) and Business+ ($12.50/user/month annually), unlock unlimited message history, unlimited integrations, group calls, and advanced administrative controls.
 Enterprise Grid offers custom pricing for large organizations requiring extensive scalability, enhanced security, and dedicated support across multiple workspaces.

 Slack fosters a vibrant and extensive community, supported by its vast integration ecosystem.
 Its open API allows developers to create and share custom apps, extending Slack's functionality to almost any business need.
 The platform benefits from an active user base that frequently shares tips, tricks, and best practices, enhancing its collective utility.
 Salesforce's acquisition of Slack in 2020 further integrated it into a broader enterprise software ecosystem, creating deeper connections with CRM and other business tools.
-This robust community and ecosystem ensure Slack remains adaptable, innovative, and deeply embedded in modern digital workplaces.
+This solid community and ecosystem ensure Slack remains adaptable, innovative, and deeply embedded in modern digital workplaces.

 Howfinity • 67.8K views